avivash/das-rps-frontend/README.md

-# Rock-Paper-Scissors (RPS) with Offchain EAS Attestations
+# Rock-Paper-Scissors (RPS) with Offchain DAS Attestations

-RPS is a decentralized implementation of the classic Rock-Paper-Scissors game, utilizing EAS offchain attestations to ensure a secure and trustless gameplay experience.
+RPS is a decentralized implementation of the classic Rock-Paper-Scissors game, utilizing DAS offchain attestations to ensure a secure and trustless gameplay experience.
 This project aims to demonstrate how offchain attestations can be used in decentralized applications to enhance transparency and integrity.

 Check out [RPS.sh](https://rps.sh) to play the live version.